 Sustainable Business Training & Certification

-In conjunction with this initiative, we collaborated with the Vail tourism community to develop the first sustainable tourism standard specifically focused on mountain resort destinations.
-This new “Mountain IDEAL” standard addresses challenges unique to mountain living and winter environments such as water and energy use related to snow making and snow melting systems, affordable housing for residents and seasonal employees, and embracing mountain cultural heritage.
+We also collaborated with the Vail tourism community to develop the first sustainable tourism standard specifically focused on mountain resort destinations.
+This new Mountain IDEAL destination standard addresses challenges unique to mountain living and winter environments such as water and energy use related to snow making and snow melting systems, affordable housing for residents and seasonal employees, and embracing mountain cultural heritage.